 Day 2 - Evening

-After a full-on second day of exploring Seville, finish off the second of your three-day Seville itinerary at some of the city’s great rooftop bars to enjoy a cocktail while watching the sunset.
+After a full-on day of exploring Seville, finish off the second of your three-day Seville itinerary at some of the city’s trendy rooftop bars to enjoy a cocktail while watching the sunset.
 Three great places to go are;

 Location: Calle Don Remondo, 19, 41004

 - La Terazza de EME – This modern rooftop bar is a firm favourite; it’s located in Santa Cruz next to the Cathedral.
 This rooftop bar is located on top of the hotel with the same name; hotel guests can also use the pool.
 This is one of the chicest cocktail bars in Seville, so expect everything to be a little pricier up here, but for the views.
 Just wow!